 Quick and easy to make, this hearty One-Pan Spanish Fish Stew makes an excellent light weekend lunch or an easy weekday dinner.
 It doesn’t get much better than a lovely piece of cod cooked in a rich tomato sauce.
-Served with plenty of crusty bread, this Mediterranean fish stew makes for a very satisfying meal, with minimal washing up afterwards!
+Served with plenty of crusty bread, this Mediterranean fish recipe makes for a very satisfying meal, with minimal washing up afterwards!

 As an Amazon Associate I earn from qualifying purchases, at no extra cost for you!
 Thank you!